microsoft/team-explorer-everywhere/README.md

+> **This project is no longer maintained.** To make changes, you may fork this repository and build your own version of Team Explorer Everywhere using instructions below.

+---

 # Team Explorer Everywhere Plug-in for Eclipse and Cross-platform Command-line Client for Team Foundation Server
 This project contains:
 - Team Explorer Everywhere Plug-in for Eclipse